sobri-it/machine/archlinux/README.md

 LUKS (Linux Unified Key Setup) is a disk encryption specification created for Linux.
 It provides a standard on-disk format, which facilitates compatibility among different programs.
 LUKS uses dm-crypt as the disk encryption backend.
 Check [here](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#LUKS_on_a_partition) for more information.

-To create an encrypted filesystem, use the following commands:
+To create an encrypted filesystem, use the following commands (enter a password, that will later be removed):
 ```sh
 cryptsetup -v luksFormat /dev/nvme0n1p2
 ```